MonilRathod/DSA_FINA_PROJECT/README.md

 # Space Invaders Game

 A modern implementation of the classic **Space Invaders** game built using the **Raylib** library.
-This project is designed to provide an engaging gaming experience with smooth gameplay, retro visuals, and sound effects.
+This project aims to provide a fun and engaging arcade experience with retro visuals, sound effects, and smooth gameplay.

+---

-## Table of Contents
+## 🧩 Table of Contents

 - [Features](#features)
 - [Setup Instructions](#setup-instructions)
 - [How to Play](#how-to-play)